 Local Policy Policy Target Indicator Trigger Level Performance Commentary PSE 15 Safeguard high quality resources of minerals, including limestone, sand and gravel, Denbigh gritstones, igneous and volcanic deposits from development that would result in permanent loss or hinder extraction.
 Area of mineral lost to development.
 Loss of identified mineral except where justified in line with the policy.
-GREEN There has been no significant loss of safeguarded mineral.
+Green There has been no loss of safeguarded mineral, other than where justified in line with the policy.
 PSE 16 Maintain a buffer between sensitive development and quarries Number of planning permissions granted for sensitive development in buffer zones.
 One or more planning permission granted for sensitive development within a buffer zone.
-GREEN No planning permission has been granted within Mineral Buffer Zones during the monitoring period 2021/22 which compromises the buffer zones.
+Green No planning permission has been granted within Mineral Buffer Zones during the monitoring period 2022/23 which compromises the buffer zones.
 PSE 17 Contribute to the regional demand for aggregates.
 Tonnes of sand & gravel extraction permitted.
 Maintain a 10 year landbank of hard rock.
 No extraction permitted by 2017.
 Landbank falls below 10 years.
-AMBER No planning permission has been granted for the extraction of sand and gravel since LDP Adoption in June 2013.
+Amber No planning permission has been granted for the extraction of sand and gravel since LDP Adoption in June 2013.
 Landbanks are above 10 years.
+The Regional Technical